MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Splatting.md

 When splatting, you do not need to use a hash table or an array to pass all parameters.
 You may pass some parameters by using splatting and pass others by position or by parameter name.
-Also, you can splat multiple objects in a single command just so you pass no more than one value for each parameter.
+Also, you can splat multiple objects in a single command so you don't pass more than one value for each parameter.

 ## SPLATTING WITH HASH TABLES